LUARM/spotify-skunk/README.md

 - `/changeplaylistname`: Change the name of the current playlist.
 - `/changeplaylistimage`: Change the cover image of the current playlist.
 - `/playlistlink`: Get the link to the current playlist.
+- `/unlink`: Unlink your Spotify credentials.
+- `/resetplaylist`: Reset so you can create a new playlist.

 ## Contributing